 Register Your Trip!

-The US government has a great feature that EVERYONE who is traveling must take full advantage of it!
+The US government has a great feature called STEP that EVERYONE who is traveling must take full advantage of it!
 Travel Registration!
 No matter where you travel to in the world, head to the Travel Registration section of the US Department of State website, and register your full trip!

 This way if there is any sort of travel emergency, they’ll know exactly where you were and can assist you better.
 All you have to do is give them your travel dates and destinations, other people you are traveling with, your passport, and emergency phone numbers.

 This is a pretty simple one and means don’t dress like a Tourist.
 If you do you become a target for scams and theft.

 You know what I mean: leave the Hawaiian shirt or crop top at home!
 This serves two purposes: to avoid becoming a target for scams and theft by not looking like a tourist and to show respect because in certain places exposing too much skin can be offensive.

 Chicken Buses – Go At Your Own Risk!

 They are great for photographs but I wouldn’t trust them for transportation.
 They are too crowded, not always safe, and might take a long time for you to get to your destinations because they stop a hundred times along the way to let people in or out.

 Buses are by far the cheapest and most efficient way to get around the Central American region but let me tell you, not all of them. here I have some more reasons to avoid them: